Discover everyday life in Allen County in the 1800s and 1900s: transportation, industry, agriculture, and the arts!

 Named after the last family who lived in the home and its donor, the MacDonell house was home to five families.
 Confectioner Frank Banta built the house in 1893.
 The home's second owners John and Emma VanDyke nearly doubled the size of the original house.
 John VanDyke was sent to Lima to build and manage the Solar Refinery by John D. Rockefeller.
 After standing empty between 1903 and 1915, William Hoover purchased the home.
 Hoover and his three brothers owned a furniture store.
 Elizabeth M. MacDonell, who helped the Allen County Historical Society and Archaeological Society fund raise for the current museum building, the purchased the home in 1932.
 The house was then passed down to her son James and wife Ellen MacDonell, who were also active Allen County citizens dedicated to preserving the county’s history.
 They gifted their home to the Allen County Historical Society in 1960.
 The MacDonell House is the only remaining Victorian home on Lima’s Golden Block.

 The MacDonell House is available by tour only.
 Admission to the MacDonell House is $3 per person and supports the continued preservation and maintenance of the House.
+Due to the second floor being closed, the museum is waiving admission and requesting donations.

 Due to COVID-19, tour sizes are restricted.
 Please inquire at the front desk.